In Novemeber of 2024, I undertook an ambitious redesign of the University of Waterloo website as part of a course project;

 I conducted a comprehensive review of the website, focusing on design principles, content, navigation, and overall user experience.
 After conducting a usability test with myself on the site, I documented the key pain points, summarized in this video presentation:

-I conducted three short interviews on the primary users of institution websites—students, prospective students, and guardiens—to understand the 4 W's of user engagement.
+I conducted three interviews on the primary users of institution websites—students, prospective students, and guardiens—to understand the 4 W's of user engagement.
+Participants include:

-• To learn about the school, programs, profs, co-op, safety, and campus life
+• To learn about the school, programs, and campus life

-• For resources like advisor info, graduation details, and academic support
+• For resources like advisors info, graduation details, and tutor support

 • Find program prerequisites, application details, course info, involvement opportunities, and campus life (prospective applicants)